kaievns/the-log/posts/lead/drafts/the-five-ships-problem.md

 A typical scrum sprit would usually contain a variety of those stories, plus random bug fixes, UI improvements, performance patches, and a whole lot of other tasks.
-And the team members would just grab them one by one as they go.
+The team members would just grab them one by one as they go.

 There is an old thought experiment that contradicts this approach to work.
 I like to occasionally throw it around to test POs/TLs process thinking.
 And